kebairia/kvmcli/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->
-Here's a sample usage section based on the bullet points you provided:

-1. The project has the following structure:
-   - A YAML file for describing your cluster, named `servers.yml` by default.
-   - A config file named `config.cfg` for assigning default values, such as the name of the main YAML file.
-   - `kvmcli` is the main command line tool for the project.

 **Note**: This project is still under development, but you can use it to provision VMs with different operating systems.